 In Tennessee, domestic assault can result in many serious penalties.
 The penalties can be the same as the underlying assault crime, however loss of firearm rights and a fine to fund violence shelters may also be added as consequences.

-The possible penalties for assault under Tennessee domestic violence law include:
+The possible penalties for assault under Tennessee domestic violence law

-In Tennessee, domestic assault charges can not be dropped by alleged victim in a domestic violence case does not have the power to drop the charges.
+In Tennessee, domestic assault charges can not be dropped by the alleged victim in a domestic violence case that does not have the power to drop the charges.
 The decision to charge rests with the police, but the responsibility to prosecute is within the sole discretion of the District Attorney's Office.
 Most prosecutors will not dismiss a charge of domestic assault at arraignment, even if the alleged victim asks for this to be done.